Dec 5, 2009

 On November 16 we headed to Alabama for an introductory opportunity of harvesting a deer.
 In dealing with Alabama State Wildlife laws they do not allow lasers for hunting.
 So we had to improvise as nanny-cam/scope situation.
 Although we shot twice we were unsuccessful in our quest for the harvest.
 However, much was

-ve just begun.
+Our season is not over with and we have just begun.
 Keep us in your prayers as we make this a possible realization.

 “We live by faith and not by sight” – 2 Cor.5:7